 With some goals, it may be unclear how much you need to save.

 If you need a new car, you could buy a beater for a couple thousand, a luxury car for $40,000 or more, or you could decide you’ll just finance the car and not need to save much of anything.
-Whether you choose to pay cash or finance, you should figure out how much you can afford to spend on a car.
+Whether you choose to pay cash or finance a car, you should first figure out how much you can afford to spend on a car.

 Finally, saving for a house will likely be your largest and longest savings goal.
 You’ll have to ask yourself a lot of questions before you even start saving.